EV Company News For The Month Of March 2020

 Hyundai (OTC:HYMTF) Kia (OTC:KIMTF)

-Hyundai is currently ranked number 8 for global electric car sales with 4% market share.
-Kia is ranked global number 10 and has 4% market share.
+Hyundai is currently ranked number 8 for global electric car sales with a 4% market share.
+Kia is ranked global number 10 and has a 4% market share.

 On March 3, Hyundai reported: "Hyundai Motor unveils “Prophecy” concept EV."